adamliter/aligner/README.md

 extracting timing information for a linguistics production experiment that I'm conducting.

+## Overview

+The various utilities in this Python package are designed to work with some data wrangling and data analysis scripts that are not part of this repository.
+As such, the way that these utilities interact with the two different .csv files in the example `data` folder might seem somewhat idiosyncractic.
+Nonetheless, feel free to adapt this Python package for your own uses if you find it useful.
+See below for example usage as well as instructions for using Google Cloud's Speech-to-Text API and instructions for installing the forced aligner.

+I should also note that, while the `aligner.aligner.Aligner` class provides functionality for writing [Praat][praat] .TextGrid files, I do not make much use of these files myself, so there may be some undiscovered bugs in the code that generates those files.

+And one final note: this repository uses [Git LFS][git-lfs] to track binary files.
+In order to clone the repository, you will need to install it.

 ## Example usage

 After cloning the repository, you can install the package locally in a